Counselor Formation Assessment

 Critical components of the degree program require demonstrated mastery level competence.

-Clinical competence, as defined in the CFAS, is assessed through the collaborative feedback/evaluation processes in practicum and internship, described in the Professional Practice Policies & Procedures section of this Student Handbook.
+Clinical competence, as defined in the CAS, is assessed through the collaborative feedback/evaluation processes in practicum and internship, described in the Professional Practice Policies & Procedures section of this Student Handbook.

 Academic competence is defined in course syllabi and assessed through course assignments and exams.